Course Information

 Internship Courses

-The internship course is a non-divisional course with the value of either one-half or one course credit.
-This credit cannot be applied toward the 34 credits required for graduation.
-The course is recorded on the student's transcript, and is graded according to Credit/No Credit option.
-Application for this course is made directly to the faculty member whom the student wishes to have supervise the internship.
-An internship course proposal requires the approval of the supervising faculty member, that faculty member's department or program chair, and the student's academic advisor.
-Internship applications are available from the Registrar's Office.
-Registration in INT-298, INT-398, and INT-498 is processed through the Registrar's Office.
+To apply, the student must submit a proposal to the faculty member who will supervise the internship.
+The proposal requires approval by the supervising faculty member, that faculty member’s department or program chair, and the student’s academic advisor.
+Application forms are available from the Registrar’s Office.
+Registration in INT-298, INT-398, and INT-498 is processed through the Registrar’s Office.